 A formal appeal usually requires you to send a letter to your insurance company asking them to reconsider the claim.
 Be specific in the letter about why you think it should pay your claim.
 Include details like why you need the procedure or medication and why your policy should cover it.

 Include evidence like medical records, X-rays and lab results.
 You may want to ask your physician to write a letter explaining why the treatment is medically necessary.
 You can also ask for an expedited appeal if you or your doctor thinks the denial of your claim is life-threatening.
+Here's how you can get your medical records.

 Keep a copy of everything you send to the insurance company.